xyphro/I3CBlaster/README.md

 # So: How do I get this stuff up and running?
 Quite easy, follow these steps:
 ## Step 1: Find a Raspberry PI Pico board
-Check your drawers, old projects or simply order a new one of these $4 boards :-)
+Check your drawers, old projects or simply order one <a href="https://www.mouser.de/ProductDetail/Raspberry-Pi/SC0915?qs=T%252BzbugeAwjgnLi4azxXVFA%3D%3D" target="_blank">these $4 boards</a> :-)
 ## Step 2: Download the firmware from this repository
 Enter the bin folder and download the I3CBlaster.uf2 file
 ## Step 3: program the firmware to RP2040